cdapio/cdap/cdap-docs/_common/_source/index.rst

   - **Security:** Perimeter security, configuration and client authentication
   - **Testing and Debugging:** Test framework plus tools and practices for debugging your applications
   - **Ingesting Data:** Different techniques for ingesting data into CDAP
-  - **Advanced Topics:** Class loading in CDAP, best practices for CDAP development, adding a custom logback
+  - **Advanced Topics:** Best practices for CDAP development, class loading in CDAP, adding a custom logback

 .. |cdap-apps| replace:: **CDAP Applications:**